MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

                                           SPECIAL ACCESS for tokenGroupsGlobalAndUniversal
                                           READ PROPERTY

-To correct this issue, you will need to enable TGGAU on account used for the Analysis Services windows service.
+To correct this issue, you need to enable TGGAU on account used for the Analysis Services windows service.

-**Another possibility for user name or password incorrect**
+**Another possibility for username or password incorrect**

 This error could also be caused if the Analysis Services server is in a different domain than the users and there is not a two-way trust established.

-You will need to work with your domain administrators to verify the trust relationship between domains.
+You need to work with your domain administrators to verify the trust relationship between domains.

 **Unable to see the data gateway data sources in the 'Get Data' experience for Analysis Services from the Power BI service**

 Make sure that your account is listed in the **Users** tab of the data source within the gateway configuration.
 If you don't have access to the gateway, check with the administrator of the gateway and ask them to verify.
-Only accounts in the **Users** list will see the data source listed in the Analysis Services list.
+Only accounts in the **Users** list can see the data source listed in the Analysis Services list.

 ### Error: You don't have any gateway installed or configured for the data sources in this dataset